cypator/splate-api/source/index.html.md

   * Fill - partial - 150 =2/F, 39=1
   * Fill - full - 150 =2/F, 39=2

-For a FOK type order there are two possible responses – as an example if the order is for 5  BTC/USD
+For a FOK type order, there are two possible responses – as an example if the order is for 5  BTC/USD

 ### Scenario 1 – FOK – order is not filled - CANCEL